smrtos/Zephyr2VSC/ReadMe.txt

 Known issues:
 1. Below VS Code bug is not fixed.
 Currently using a workaround. https://github.com/microsoft/vscode-cpptools/issues/4063
-2. Due to below VS Code C/C++ extension bug, some symbols from excluded files may still be listed when jumping to definitions. https://github.com/microsoft/vscode-cpptools/issues/4095
+2. Below VS Code C/C++ extension bug is not fully fixed.
+Currently work around it.
+Please use VS Code c_cpp_extension > 0.25.0. https://github.com/microsoft/vscode-cpptools/issues/4095
 3. Do not change the driver letters with subst command on Windows after a Zephyr build is made.
    Because the .ninja files uses absolute path and the new driver letter will break the relative path handling.